AI-Hypercomputer/maxtext/end_to_end/tpu/mixtral/Run_Mixtral.md

 # Mixtral

-[Mixtral](https://mistral.ai/news/mixtral-of-experts/) is a state-of-the-art AI model developed by Mistral AI, utilizing a sparse mixture-of-experts (some) architecture.
+[Mixtral](https://mistral.ai/news/mixtral-of-experts/) is a state-of-the-art AI model developed by Mistral AI, utilizing a sparse mixture-of-experts (MoE) architecture.

 To get started, follow the instructions at [mistral-inference](https://github.com/mistralai/mistral-inference) to download the model.
 Once downloaded, run [llama_or_mistral_ckpt.py](../../../MaxText/llama_or_mistral_ckpt.py) to convert the checkpoint for MaxText compatibility.
 You can then proceed with decoding, pretraining, and finetuning.
 You could find Mixtral 8x7B example in the [end_to_end/tpu/mixtral/8x7b](../mixtral/8x7b) test scripts.